awesomeadi00/MarkGDoc/gcp_setup/gcp_setup_guide.md

 # Guide on using Google Cloud Platform

+In this guide, you will learn how to setup a project on the Google Cloud Platform (GCP) and how to retrieve your credentials.json file which will authenticate your python programs to connect to the API.
+This way you will be able to create Google Docs from Python, and control what to insert/delete from the Google Docs.

+For more information about Google Docs API Requests and how to make them yourself, visit: [Google Docs API Documentation](https://developers.google.com/docs/api/reference/rest)

 ## Setting up a Project on Google Cloud Platform (GCP) - Retrieving credentials.json file

 ### 1. Create a New Project on the Google Cloud Console (GCP)